UMich-MAVRIC/SpotReport/README.md

 ## Paper Source Files and Figures

 The `paper` folder contains the LaTeX source files for the paper.
 Paper figures are in `paper/figures` in .jpg or .pdf format.
-The file structure and flowchart diagrams are also provided in .drawio format.

 ## Acknowledgement